inlets/inlets.dev/blog/_posts/2021-03-15-scaling-inlets.md

 ## Wrapping up

-In this post we started by creating a single inlets PRO exit server in a Kubernetes cluster with the Helm chart, but instead of using the default ingress and cert-manager configuration we issued a wildcard certificate to support multiple tunnels.
+In this post we started by creating a single inlets Pro exit server in a Kubernetes cluster with the Helm chart, but instead of using the default ingress and cert-manager configuration we issued a wildcard certificate to support multiple tunnels.
 We created a first tunnel with a little utility script, making it easy to configure some settings like the data plane port and the authentication token.
 Next, we used the same script to add more and more tunnels.

-The aim of the post was to show you how you can scale to 10 or 100 tunnels with relative ease using existing tools like the Helm chart for inlets PRO.
+The aim of the post was to show you how you can scale to 10 or 100 tunnels with relative ease using existing tools like the Helm chart for inlets Pro.
 You could even install these Helm Charts using a tool like ArgoCD or Flux, and use a GitOps approach to management.

 But what if you wanted to scale to thousands of tunnels?
 In the post [Advanced Cloud Pattern with inlets](https://inlets.dev/blog/2020/10/08/advanced-cloud-patterns.html), Alex introduced inlets-cloud, which allows users to manage tunnels programatically through kubectl using a CRD, or through a REST API. inlets-cloud makes management easier than using Helm, especially at scale, and allows your team to run their own secure tunnel capability for multiple clients.